spiral/docs/docs/en/start/deployment.md

 ### Composer

-The following composer commands can be used to install vendor packages for a Spiral Framework application:
+The following composer commands can be used to install vendor packages for a Spiral application:

 ```terminal
 composer install --optimize-autoloader --no-dev --no-scripts